 1. Main points

-Labour productivity by industry section for Quarter 1 (Jan to Mar) 2024
+Labour productivity by industry section for Quarter 1 (Jan to Mar) 2025

 Nôl i'r tabl cynnwys

-Flash estimates using the Labour Force Survey
+Flash estimate using the Labour Force Survey

-Output per hour worked was 2.1% above its pre-coronavirus (COVID-19) pandemic levels (2019 average level) in Quarter 2 2024.
-This growth was caused by an increase in GVA of 2.8% since 2019, while the number of hours worked increased by 0.6% over the period, as shown in Table 1.
-The cumulative annual growth rate (CAGR) for this period was a relatively low (0.5%).
+Output per hour worked was 1.5% above its pre-coronavirus (COVID-19) pandemic levels (2019 average) in Quarter 2 2025, as shown in Table 1.
+This growth was caused by an increase in gross value added (GVA) of 5.1% and an increase in hours worked by 3.5% over the period.

 Nôl i'r tabl cynnwys

-3. Labour productivity by industry section for Quarter 1 2024
+4. Labour productivity by industry section for Quarter 1 2025

-The contribution to growth in output per hour worked for 19 industries in Quarter 1 (Jan to Mar) 2024, relative to the same quarter a year ago, is shown in Figure 3.
+Figure 6 shows the contribution to growth in output per hour worked for 19 industries in Quarter 1 (Jan to Mar) 2025, relative to 2019 (average).

 Embed code